spryker/spryker-docs/docs/scos/user/features/202009.0/company-account-feature-overview/company-user-roles-and-permissions-overview.md

 {% info_block infoBox %}

 For example, the permission to add to cart up to X [order value] would be the Zed-side permission.
-In this case the process of permissions check would be as follows:<ul><li>After the user clicked **Add to cart**, the request comes to Zed and the pre-checks are made following the “add to cart” request.</li><li>After that, the calculations are run.
-The calculations apply discounts per item, and then per cart (total).<br>The logic behind this is simple: a user might have a discount for a specific item, and a discount for order starting from a specific order value.
-The order value would be calculated taken the discount per items into account, and therefore the discount per cart would be applied after all discounts per items have been calculated.</li><li>After the calculations have been made, the cart is saved.</li></ul>
+In this case the process of permissions check would be as follows:
+* fter the user clicked **Add to cart**, the request comes to Zed and the pre-checks are made following the “add to cart” request.
+* After that, the calculations are run.
+The calculations apply discounts per item, and then per cart (total).
+  <br>The logic behind this is simple: a user might have a discount for a specific item, and a discount for order starting from a specific order value.
+The order value would be calculated taken the discount per items into account, and therefore the discount per cart would be applied after all discounts per items have been calculated.
+* After the calculations have been made, the cart is saved.

 {% endinfo_block %}